SEO benchmarking helps you know what’s working and what isn’t so you can get better results.

 A benchmark is a standard used to measure performance, typically in business.
 Benchmarking can be defined in a number of ways, but for the purposes of SEO, it’s the practice of measuring and comparing SEO metrics so that you can improve upon them over time.

-It also involves looking at the processes behind each metric so that you know what’s working and what’s not.
+It also involves looking at the processes behind each metric to know what’s working and what’s not.
 It’s part of a roadmap to increasing your SEO authority.

 What benchmarking is not